-Monitoring, reporting and evaluation (Section 9): The ESMF and its procedures are to be reviewed and updated on a regular basis by UNDP, PWP and SFD to reflect knowledge gained during the course of project delivery/construction.
-Both PWP and SFD have a Management Information System in place to record project information and monitor results.
+Monitoring, reporting and evaluation (Section 9): The ESMF and its procedures are to be reviewed and updated on a regular basis by UNDP with collaboration of SMEPs PWP and SFD to reflect knowledge gained during the course of project delivery/construction.
+PWP and SFD have a Management Information System in place to record project information and monitor results.
 The MIS provides an important mechanism to track information on environmental and social safeguard implementation.
-A review will be conducted to identify opportunities to strengthen environmental and social safeguard elements in the MIS.
-UNDP will ensure that three responsible Parties maintain and keep all administrative and social and environmental records which would include a log of complaints and incidents together with records of any measures taken to mitigate the cause of the complaints or incidents.
+UNDP will ensure that all responsible Parties maintain and keep all administrative and social and environmental records which would include a log of complaints and incidents together with records of any measures taken to mitigate the cause of the complaints or incidents.
 Any incidents, major injury or fatality, including non-conformance with the procedures of the ESMF, are to be recorded using an Incident Record and the details entered into a register.
 For any incident that causes or has the potential to cause material or significant social and/or environmental harm, the site supervisor/designated officer shall notify the Responsible Party Senior Management and the ESPECRP Project Manager as soon as possible and no later than 24 hours.
 UNDP will also ensure significant incidents are reported to the World Bank within 48 hours.
 The Responsible Party must cease work until remedies have been completed as per the approval of Project Manager.
 A daily social and environmental checklist (including OHS issues) is to be completed for active work sites with Substantial risks by the relevant site supervisor/designated officer and maintained within a register.
 A weekly social and environmental checklist is to be completed and will include reference to any issues identified in the daily checklists completed by the site supervisor or designated person.
 The progress of all corrective actions will be tracked using the register.
 In the case of potential occupational health and safety hazards, safe working systems and procedures will be developed and applied as well daily permit-to-work forms used to control and minimize risks to acceptable limits.
 Implementation of the ESMF to be included in overall project monitoring and reporting, including monitoring conducted by the TPMA.